 The Science Daily article goes on to explain how a San Francisco company was able to track the spread of seasonal flu by using cellphone data.
 Analyzing the individual body temperature reports of almost 450,000 people who bought its “smart” thermometers, the company, named Kinsa, could track the spread of the seasonal flu much faster than using traditional reporting methods.
 They could even predict where the virus would be in the future.

 The article was dated Feb.
 8, 2018—two years before the COVID-19 pandemic that has caused tens of thousands of deaths in the U.S. and sent the world economy into a tailspin.
 But two years later, the Centers for Disease Control is still relying on health department reports and other information that can lag as much as four or five weeks behind cell phone data.

-“There’s no point in having all these wonderful data sources if nobody is using them to make decisions,” said Maria Trujillo, former faculty director of Georgetown University’s graduate program in Technology Management.
+“There’s no point in having all these wonderful data sources if nobody is using them to make decisions,” said Maria Trujillo, former faculty director of Georgetown University’s graduate program in Information Technology (IT) Management.
 “So, even though the thermometer readings are out there spiking, the CDC wasn’t making decisions based on alternative data sources.”

 Blogs, Forums, and ‘Little Murmurs’

 Another alternative source is the Canadian company BlueDot, which was able to detect the outbreak in Wuhan, China, on Dec.
 31, nearly a week before the CDC, despite the lack of information from Chinese officials.
 The company uses artificial intelligence to analyze news and medical reports from around the world, which are then studied further by epidemiologists.